-The problem with cold calling is that people are reluctant to make hundreds of calls to people who are likely to reject their product or service after all of their efforts.
+The problem with this technique is that people are reluctant to make hundreds of calls to people who are likely to reject their product or service after all of their efforts.

-Today, let’s look at some tips and tricks for successful cold calling.
+Today, let’s look at some cold calling tips and techniques that really work.

 Why Is Cold Calling So Hard?